 Writing copy for SEO isn’t much different than writing for any audience, it just takes more research and planning to make sure Google can read and understand what your content is about.

 It used to be that you could identify the ‘keywords’ that searchers typically use to find a piece of content similar to your own, include as many mentions of that keyword in your own content as possible, and rank number one in Google’s search engine.
 These days, there are many more factors at play, and Google is much better at detecting keyword spam and telling what is and isn’t quality content.

-To get the best results for your content, it’s worth consulting an SEO professional, but if you just want some tips that will give you a better chance of ranking on Google, stick with this post.
+To get the best results for your content, it’s worth consulting an SEO professional, but if you just want some top tips for law firm SEO, that will give you a better chance of ranking on Google, stick with this post.